typohnebild/numpy-vs-mir/README.md

 floating-point operations (FLOP) per second (FLOP/s).

 As benchmarks we used problems in size of
 16, 32, 48, 64, 128, 192, ..
-1216, 1280, 1408, 1536, ..., 2432, 2560, 2816, ..., 3840, 4096.
+1216, 1280, 1408, 1536, ...,
+2432, 2560, 2816, ..., 3840, 4096.
 And solved the with a Multigrid W-cycle with 2 pre- and postsmoothing steps and stopped when the problem was solved up to an epsilon of 1e-3.
 For each permutation of the setup option a run was done 3 times.

 In the [Python-Benchmark](#python-benchmark) we distinguish measurements between number of threads (1 or 8) and with or without Numba.
 We also experimented with the
 _[Intel Python Distribution](https://software.intel.com/content/www/us/en/develop/tools/distribution-for-python.html)_
 to speed up our implementation.
-The _Intel Python Distribution_ is a combination of many Python-packages like _Numba_ or _Numpy_ that is optimized for Intel CPUs.
+The _Intel Python Distribution_ is a combination of many Python-packages like _Numba_ or _NumPy_ that is optimized for Intel CPUs.

 In the [D-Benchmark](#d-benchmark) we differentiate the measurements between the sweep implementations _slice_, _naive_ and _field_.

 ### How was measured